ZuZu Sandals Review: Huarache-Style Barefoot Sandals

 ZuZu Sandal Styles

-The three ZuZu Sandals models are the Flow, the Flex and the Groove.
-I tested out each of the three different ZuZu Sandal models, including trying them out with different straps.
+ZuZu Sandals has several different versions of their huarache style sandals, and an over-the-toe style with three adjustable velcro straps.
+I’ve tested out each of different ZuZu Sandal models, including trying them out with different straps.
 Here’s a review of each style.

 The Flow